rlugojr/linkurious-enterprise-manual/Getting-Started/configure.md

 ### Security

 Multiple security features can be enabled according to your needs.
-At least you must change the cookie secret key of the `server`.
+The `cookieSecret` key of the `server` is randomized at the first start of Linkurious.

 #### Cookies

 Within the `server` key:

-* **cookieSecret** - The secret key used to encrypt the session cookie. <span class="label label-danger">Replace it with your own value.</span>
+* **cookieSecret** - The secret key used to encrypt the session cookie.
+Randomized on first start.
 * **cookieDomain** (optional) -  Restrict the validity of cookies to a domain or subdomain.

 #### Cross-origin resource sharing (CORS)